A Place for Mom

 This structure allows residents to add or remove services as their needs change, which provides flexibility for future needs.
 However, pricing a prospective community is more complex, as month-to-month assisted living costs may change over time.

 For example, let’s say your loved one typically needs help with bathing and dressing.
-If they need extra assistance with mobility or toileting due to an illness or another reason, you’ll see a higher bill during that time.
+If they come to need extra assistance with mobility or toileting due to an illness or another reason, you’ll see a higher bill during that time.

 All-inclusive pricing